The French Publishers Association

 The SNE’s Social Committee represents publishers via joint committees, in which union members are also part.
 The first agreement on publishing collectives was signed in 1936 between the SNE and relevant unions and has been revised several times since then.
 A National Joint Conciliation Committee is responsible for interpreting the agreement and examining both individual and collective disputes.
 In addition, a separate joint Committee is responsible for implementing regulations in the field of employment and training.
 Publishers and unions meet each year to negotiate salaries.

 The SNE Economic Committee focuses mainly on studies and statistics, on the book trade as well as on accounting and taxation issues.
-In 2004-2005, it worked on the question of the fiscal definition of books, which is a criterion for determining the reduced VAT rate.

 VAT and E-Books